 iv) Unconditional Letter of Acceptance;

-xii) Certificate of evidence of the applicant’s participation in a youth development scheme for a minimum period of 3 years;
+vi) Certificate of evidence of the applicant’s participation in a youth development scheme for a minimum period of 3 years

-xiv) Sport Career Profile Report showing evidence, if any, of work experience or voluntary service in Sport as per sample attached with the regulations.
+viii Personal Profile Report, if any, work experience or voluntary service in Sport as per sample attached with the regulations.
+(Template available on website);